-The Expert Group will function as information exchange forum, and will also discuss and propose measures to improve safety of navigation, as well as provide feedback and expertise as need be.
+The Expert Group will function as information exchange forum and will also discuss and propose measures to improve safety of navigation, as well as provide feedback and expertise as need be.

-The Expert Group will enable more regular discussions on the safety of navigation, including coordination and exchange of views before IMO meetings (MSC, NAV) as well as in relation to other issues.
+The Expert Group will enable more regular discussions on the safety of navigation, including coordination and exchange of views before IMO meetings (MSC and NCSR) as well as in relation to other issues.

-The basis for the work of the Expert Group is the list of identified areas in need of regional cooperation as found in Annex 1 of this document.
+The basis for the work of the Expert Group is the list of identified areas in need of regional cooperation as found in Annex 1 of these Terms of Reference.